anthony-jclark/RoboND-Rover-Project/writeup/project1_writeup.md

 Additionally, I added states to the decision tree for identifying, navigating toward, and picking up rock samples.
 These can be found in `decision.py`, but to summarize: if I detect a sample while in the forward or rotating states I go to the `goto_sample` state.
 In this state, I slowly approach the rock sample, stop when close, and then pick it up if possible.
 Below is a screen-shot from [this movie in which the rover picks up five samples](https://youtu.be/WeONxQc-qHM).

 ![Five Samples](./five_samples.jpg)

+Although time has not permitted, in the future I would spend a greater amount of time working on the wall-hugging feature.
+It does not work well, and in general causes a jerkiness that lowers the map fidelity.
+It seems that I had to sacrifice either map fidelity or sample collection with no good reason.